olesenm/foam_meson/README.md

 # Meson-based alternative Build System

 This project is intended to provide an alternative to building OpenFOAM with wmake.
-It is very much WiP.

 ## Example Usage